- 200 to 600 degree F temperature range

 The Bottom Line

 This is a full function pellet grill.
 It might look basic, but the controller is networked and robust.
 This grill is also easy to clean and maintain.
 The airflow is very good.
 For the price, this grill is better than the competition and certainly one that should make your short list when looking to buy.
 The two sizes are just that, size differences.
 The smaller unit is 26 inches across while the larger is 32 inches wide.
 Either one should provide ample space for the average backyard cook (not that you are average in any way).
 I really do recommend this pellet grill.
-Oh, and it is made in North America.
-Virtually all of its competition comes out of one of a couple of factories in China.
+At this price, this model is highly competitive.